Direct-to-Consumer (DTC) Advertising

 Responsible direct-to-consumer (DTC) advertising can play a role in increasing awareness about diseases, educating patients about treatment options, and fostering dialogue between patients and their healthcare providers.

 In addition, Amgen has voluntarily adopted the Pharmaceutical Research and Manufacturers of America (PhRMA) strengthened Guiding Principles on Direct to Consumer Advertisements about Prescription Medicines.
-PhRMA’s DTC guidelines originally went into effect in January 2006 and were updated in December 2008, with changes going into effect March 2009.
+PhRMA’s DTC guidelines originally went into effect in January 2006 and were updated in December 2008, (with changes going into effect March 2009) and again in October 2018 (with changes going into effect on April 15, 2019).
 For more information or to read the PhRMA Guiding Principles, please visit the PhRMA website.

-DTC is only part of Amgen’s patient education effort.
-Amgen has long served patients, physicians, and communities by supporting health education programs singularly or with partnerships with patient advocacy groups or healthcare providers.
+DTC advertising is only part of Amgen’s patient education effort.
+Amgen has long served patients, physicians, and communities by supporting a variety of health education programs singularly or with partnerships with patient advocacy groups or healthcare providers.